- 1 Importance of storage and conditioning canola

 |Grain condition (% moisture)||Seed Grain - Maximum temperature of drying air (°C)||Commercial grain - Mixed during drying - Maximum temperature of drying air (°C)||Commercial grain - Unmixed - Maximum temperature of drying air (°C)|

-Grain dryers are designed mainly for wheat and corn (Zea mays L.) so they must be adjusted and checked for canola losses.
+Grain dryers are designed mainly for wheat and corn (Zea mays L.) so they must be adjusted and calibrated to minimize canola losses.
 These losses may be through leakage or being blown from the drying chamber by the higher static pressure.
-Screens and floors of dryers more than 10 years old should be checked for rust perforation to prevent canola leakage 38.
+Screens and floors of dryers more than 10 years old should be checked for rust perforation to prevent canola leakage 35.
 Green weed seeds and canola stems and pods may interfere with the passage of canola through the dryer, and at high drying temperatures stationary canola may catch fire.
 Canola seeds may also ignite when they are passed by the burner.

 It is important to properly size fans for specific commodities, varying bin sizes and the desired outcome (ie. cooling or removing moisture).
 Fans being used for canola must operate at two to three times greater static pressure than in cereals.
 Consequently, systems designed for cereals may not produce adequate airflow rates through canola, and the risk of spoilage to the seed may be substantial.